 The goals of this project are: to develop an active program of undergraduate research in all disciplines; to teach students the common elements of the research process by actively engaging them in a research study; to encourage students to pursue careers in research; and to provide time and incentive for faculty members to engage in research.

 The research projects should be designed to provide students with insight into how to formulate research questions, design experiments, collect and analyze data, and communicate their results to the academic community.
 The program will begin with an opening reception to foster a sense of community between the student and faculty research scholars.
-It will conclude with a Banquet and Research Conference that will occur in Spring 2015.
-A brief report should be submitted via email to Katy Carr in the Office of the Vice Provost for Research and Strategic Initiatives (via email to firstname.lastname@example.org) by August 11, 2014 describing the research activities that took place during the summer.
+It will conclude with a Banquet and Research Conference that will occur in Spring 2016.
+A brief report should be submitted via email to Katy Carr in the Office of the Vice Provost for Research and Strategic Initiatives by August 15, 2015 describing the research activities that took place during the summer.

 Students will be required to register for a minimum of 4 units of 590/599 (Research/ Directed Studies) credit and may register for up to a total of 8 units over the 12-week session.
 Students will receive a 4-unit tuition scholarship.